Our Response & Protocols

 Reminders & Updates

-The Craft Center offices and studios will be closed between December 25, 2020 - January 3, 2021, and regular hours of operation will resume the week of January 4, 2021.
-During the holiday break, all Winter 2021 session students are asked to continue in their efforts to help us keep our community safe and our programs open by reviewing and abiding by our COVID-19 policies and the CDC advisory against unnecessary travel.
-See our holiday message here.
+All students & visitors are asked to continue in their efforts to help us keep our community safe and our programs open by reviewing and abiding by our COVID-19 policies, continuing to self-assess for COVID-like symptoms, not visiting when ill, and following the CDC advisory against unnecessary travel.

-Our Gallery Store wraps up its holiday hours on Thursday, December 24, 2020 at 3PM.
-It will also be closed between December 25, 2020 through January 4, 2021 and will reopen on January 5, 2021 to resume regular hours of operation, Tuesday-Saturday, from 10AM - 5PM.
+Our Gallery Store is open for regular hours of operation, Tuesday-Saturday, from 10AM - 5PM.
 Masks are required to be permitted to enter the premises.
 For listed hours of operation, please click here.
 You are also welcome to shop online at wccgallerystore.com!

 Staff office hours vary by department as staff continue to work in hybrid-mode, a mix of in-office and remote hours, Monday through Friday, 9:00 am - 5:00 pm.
 Staff continue to check emails and voicemails and will get back to you as quickly as possible.
 To contact a specific staff member, find their contact details on our contact page.